Amazing cherries in Kirsch, one of my favorite ways of preserving cherries. They are the perfect topping for lots of desserts.

 A word of caution: if you have too many of them, you will probably get tipsy...
 Nothing for kids or pregnant women.
 The non-alcoholic version of this recipe would be the cherries in syrup.

-Our old and huge cherry tree is full again, so I am preserving, making cherry butter and baking cakes every day.
+Our old and huge cherry tree is full again, so I am preserving cherries, making cherry butter, and baking cherry loaf cake or other cakes every day.
 I am so tired of pitting them though... you cannot even imagine...
 But it is all worth it!

 I've made a first small batch of Kirsch cherries last year (only three way too small jars), let it rest for about 3-4 weeks, devoured them all, and almost wept because it was too late to make another batch... the season was over.
 This year I've made a triple batch already...